Camille Kovalev

 Camille Kovalev (née Mendoza; born 29 November 1994 in Toulouse) is a French pair skater.

-With Pavel Kovalev, she is a two-time ISU Grand Prix medalist, 2018 Volvo Open Cup silver medalist, 2015 International Cup of Nice bronze medalist, 2015 Lombardia Trophy bronze medalist, and is a four-time French national champion.
+With Pavel Kovalev, she is a two-time ISU Grand Prix medalist, 2018 Volvo Open Cup silver medalist, 2015 International Cup of Nice bronze medalist, 2015 Lombardia Trophy bronze medalist, and is a five-time French national champion (2022–26).

 Earlier in her career, she skated with Christopher Boyadji and competed in the final segment at the 2012 World Junior Championships.

 Personal life

-Mendoza was born on 29 November 1994 in Toulouse, France.
+Kovalev was born on 29 November 1994 in Toulouse, France.
 She married her skating partner, Pavel Kovalev, in December 2017 and subsequently adopted his last name.